sinclairzx81/phantom-network-service/readme.md

 ﻿### phantom.net

-Run phantomjs as a http network service.
+For nodejs developers wanting to run phantomjs as a http web service.
+Includes both server and client library.

 #### server

-start a phantomjs service on port 5000
+start a phantom.net service on port 5000.

 ```javascript